North Middletown, New Jersey

-North Middletown is an unincorporated community and census-designated place (CDP) within Middletown Township, in Monmouth County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 3,295.
+North Middletown is an unincorporated community and census-designated place (CDP) within Middletown Township, in Monmouth County, in the U.S. state of New Jersey.
+As of the 2020 census, the CDP population was 3,146, down from 3,295 in 2010.

-East Keansburg was renamed North Middletown by municipal ordinance around 1988.
+The community was formerly known as East Keansburg and was renamed North Middletown by municipal ordinance around 1988.